acmattson3/handwriting-data/README.md

 * Fully AI-generated (including what is being written) hyper-realistic writing
 * Mass producing personalized handwritten letters (via AI or auto-fill scripts) with no need for user intervention
 * A step-by-step, fully-automated, browser-based AI writing instructor for teaching people of all ages how to write in new styles or foreign languages.
+* Training for an automatic handwriting transcription software

 ### Making Handwriting Data Accessible (incomplete)
 To increase its accessibility, handwriting data will be uploaded to an online database hosted on the cloud.
 Currently, I plan to use MongoDB's Atlas cloud database due to its intuitive API's.
 This will allow anyone to upload (with validation) or download handwriting data as desired.